 But what if you’ve been brushing your teeth at the wrong part of your morning routine?

-While nobody wants to drink their morning orange juice when they still have the taste of fluoride in their mouth, the best thing for your teeth may be to do just that.
+Drinking your morning orange juice when you still have the taste of fluoride in your mouth may not be the most appealing, but it could be the best thing for your teeth.

 There may actually be a scientific answer to this question.
 While you sleep, plaque-causing bacteria in your mouth multiply.
 That’s part of why you may wake up with a “mossy” taste and “morning breath.”

-Washing those bacteria right out with a fluoride toothpaste rids your teeth of plaque and bacteria.
-It also coats your enamel with a protective barrier against acid in your food.
+Washing those bacteria right out with fluoride toothpaste rids your teeth of plaque and bacteria.
+It also coats your tooth enamel with a protective barrier against acid in your food.

 If it works better for your morning routine to brush after breakfast, you can still do so — but here’s some information to keep in mind.